cfw-guide/ios.cfw.guide/docs/en_US/updating/restoring-to-16.6b1.md

 You should only consider doing this if you are on iOS/iPadOS 16.5.1 or later (including later 16.6 betas and iOS/iPadOS 17).

-Additionally, you'll end up having an outdated beta notice appear every time you unlock your device or open/close the Control Center or Notification Center. **This is not removable without jailbreaking.**
+Additionally, you'll end up having an outdated beta notice appear every time you unlock your device or open/close the Control Center or Notification Center. **This is not removable without a jailbreak.**

 :::